bg0707/SE1_Team3_VolunteerPortal/docs/02_UseCase_Modeling/use_case_descriptions.md

 - The volunteer has submitted at least one application.

 **Main Succes Scenario**
-1. Volunteers open the “My Applications” module.
+1. Volunteers open the "My Applications" module.
 2. The system displays the application list by time/status (event name, organization, date, location, current status: Pending/Approved/Rejected, etc.).
 3. Volunteers click any application to view details (event time, meeting point, contact person, application fields/preferences).
 4. Volunteers can perform one of the following actions: